Nunie123/data_engineering_on_gcp_book/ch_12_monitoring.md

 5. Create alerting on our deployment pipeline.
 6. Deploy a DAG and see how the alerts work.

 Many of these steps were just covered in the last chapter (Chapter 11), so I'll be brief on the details.
-Please refer to Chapter 11 if you want a more detailed explanation of how to set up a deployment pipeline, and Chapters 2 and 5 for more details on setting up a Composer Environment.
+Please refer to [Chapter 11: Deployment Pipelines with Cloud Build](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_11_deployment_pipelines.md) if you want a more detailed explanation of how to set up a deployment pipeline, and Chapters 2 and 5 for more details on setting up a Composer Environment.

 ## Starting a Composer Environment
 This command should be pretty familiar to you by now.
 We do this first because it'll take awhile for GCP to set up our instance.